jedrichards/node-deployment/README.md

 The app exposes a special route `/ping` via custom middleware which we'll later see Monit use to check the health of the proxy.

 On the server we don't want the app to run as root via `sudo` however we're not allowed to bind to port 80 unless this is the case.
 One rememdy would be to use ip tables to route all port 80 traffic to a higher port and set our app to listen there.
-That sounds like extra easily forgotten configuration steps though, so in this case we'll be invoking our app as root via `sudo` initially but then immediately having it downgrade itself to a non-privileged user `node` once internal setup has completed.
+That sounds like extra easily forgotten configuration steps though, so in this case we'll be invoking our app as root initially but then immediately having it downgrade itself to the non-privileged user `node` once internal setup has completed.

 ### 3. The post-recieve hook